tecnickcom/rndpwd/README.md

 Command-line Random Password Generator.

-This is an example of GO language project using a Makefile that integrates targets for common tasks, including RPM and DEB packaging.
+This is an example of GO language project using a Makefile that integrates targets for common QA tasks and packaging, including RPM and Debian.

 ## Getting started